RebeccaJaneScarratt/Play-Video-Code/README.md

 IndexError: list index out of range

-I thought maybe it doesn't work because it's a wav file so I converted it online to an mp4 file but the same error appears.
+I thought maybe it doesn't work because it's a wav file so I converted it online (https://www.freeconvert.com/wav-to-mp4) to an mp4 file (1_mans.mp4) but the same error appears.

+Maybe it's because the conversion wasn't of good quality, but I would prefer the wav files to work because I have many videos (88) that need to be played by the code I will write and I don't really want to convert them all :p